SchedMD/slurm/CHANGELOG/slurm-25.05.md

 * Don't remove reservation that doesn't have any user resolvable in nsswitch configured data sources.
 * Add ability to configure multiple topology plugins via the new topology.yaml configuration file.
 * slurmrestd - Avoid fatal() during startup when unable to drop supplementary groups when running process lacks any supplementary groups.
-* slurmrestd: Check to drop supplementary groups after resolving future process group ID is changing.
+* slurmrestd - Check to drop supplementary groups after resolving future process group ID is changing.
 * slurmrestd - Avoid dropping supplementary groups when supplementary are redundantly to primary group.
 * When running slurmd in a container and a reconfigure is issued, do not re-generate the cgroup hierarchy inside the actual cgroup, which would end up having unnecessary cgroup sub-levels.
 * Fix stepd scope path generation after reconfiguring a non-daemonized and manually-started slurmd that is pid 1.
 This might happen only in containers and would cause incorrect cgroup hierarchy to be created.